 VPN device colocation

-Solution providers must deliver:
+Service providers must provide:

 - 2 shared cabinets as far apart as possible, preferably in different buildings in each building cluster for installing the WAN connection termination equipment, and other shared infrastructure devices

-- top of rack switch ports giving connectivity to the internet, PSN or private VRF as requested by each organisation - ports can be preallocated to reduce management overhead
+- top-of-rack switch ports giving connectivity to the internet, PSN or private VRF as requested by each organisation - ports can be preallocated to reduce management overhead

-- a top of rack switch port giving access to each organisation’s internal VLAN on the shared infrastructure
+- a top-of-rack switch port giving access to each organisation’s internal VLAN on the shared infrastructure

 - patching to the organisation’s switches if they have implemented their own